Aricg/aricg.github.io/plan.md

 and used henceforth for self-management of committers in that repository.

-3) Proposal, sharing:
+3) Proposal, sharing
 ------------------

-* Meet together, review proposals.
+* Meet together and review proposals
-* Move forward with the ones you like.
+* Move forward with the ones you like

-> Daily tasks aside I really enjoy creating work for myself.
-That said you need breathing room for this work model.
+> Daily tasks aside, I really enjoy creating work for myself That said, you need breathing room for this work model.

-4) Iterate, double-check:
+4) Iterate, double-check
 ----------------------

 * Itemize pros and cons (they must exist)
-* Visit alternative approaches.
+* Visit alternative approaches
-* present these and discuss.
+* Present these and discuss

->In the beginning there was a separate repository for all documentation.
-At release time there was endless chasing of teams to submit their work in the docs repository.
+>In the beginning, there was a separate repository for all documentation, which meant that at release time we were constantly chasing after teams to submit their work in the docs repository.
-Moving docs/ into each repo and including them in the master index with intersphinx linking (not submodules please) really helped everyone reach their milestones, and importantly put the onus where it belonged.
+Moving docs/ into each repo and including them in the master index with intersphinx linking (not submodules please) really helped everyone reach their milestones and put the onus to submit documentation where it belonged.

-5) Sprint Planning:
+5) Sprint Planning
 ----------------

 * Spec out Epic and its tasks.
 * Ensure the end-to-end workflow has been adequately described
 * Consider writing 'end user' documentation as a starting point:
-  * This can help eliminate hand waving.
+  * This can help eliminate hand waving

->Organizing documentation is not a simple task, common templates and guidielines can go a long way to helping encourage developers to document their code, a flushed out index with stubs can help with this.\
+>Organizing documentation is not a simple task.
+Common templates and guidelines can go a long way to helping encourage developers to document their code, and a flushed out index with stubs can help with this.
 If you can’t figure out how to organize your material, try this: Write down ideas in random order, then sort them.

 6) Sprint Review
 -------------

-* Review Epics, tasks and documentation as end goal.
+* Review Epics, tasks and documentation as end goal
-* Shake out any remaining hand waving.
+* Shake out any remaining hand waving

->My manager Andy had great ideas and little time.
+>My manager Andy had great ideas but very little time.
-He saw that a git-ops JcasC implementation would eliminate an entire class of tickets from our helpdesk.
+He saw that a git-ops JcasC implementation would eliminate an entire class of tickets from our helpdesk and tasked me with bringing his idea to life.
 Andy could clearly disseminate his ideas and would succinctly review my epics ensuring their end to end consistency.
-I was able to complete his assigned work without being blocked as his ideas were flushed out before he set them upon me.
+Because his ideas were flushed out from the outset, I was able to complete the task to his specifications without blocking issues arising.